Kamionn/DisCobol/README.md

-# DisCobol
+# COBOL Node.js Integration Project

+## Objective

-Objective: Create a project that integrates COBOL programs with a Node.js environment using TypeScript, and provides simple commands like ping, status, and echo via a Discord bot.
+This is a fun project that integrates COBOL programs with a Node.js environment using TypeScript.
+It provides simple commands such as `ping`, `status`, and `echo` via a Discord bot.

-Project Details
+## Project Details

-Project Setup:
+### 1. Project Setup

-TypeScript Environment: I set up a Node.js project with TypeScript to execute and manage COBOL programs.
+- **TypeScript Environment:** Set up a Node.js project with TypeScript to execute and manage COBOL programs.
-TypeScript Compiler: I configured TypeScript (tsconfig.json) and installed the necessary dependencies.
+- **TypeScript Compiler:** Configured TypeScript (`tsconfig.json`) and installed the necessary dependencies.

-Creation of COBOL Programs:
+### 2. Creation of COBOL Programs

-ping.cob : A COBOL program that outputs "Pong!
-The COBOL program is working correctly." status.cob : A COBOL program that outputs "Status: The COBOL program is operational." echo.cob : A COBOL program that outputs a message passed in as input.
+- **`ping.cob`:** A COBOL program that outputs "Pong!
+The COBOL program is working correctly."
+- **`status.cob`:** A COBOL program that outputs "Status: The COBOL program is operational."
+- **`echo.cob`:** A COBOL program that outputs a message passed in as input.

-Compilation of COBOL Programs:
+### 3. Compilation of COBOL Programs

-I compiled these programs into executables (.exe for Windows) using GNU COBOL.
+- Compiled the COBOL programs into executables (`.exe` for Windows) using GNU COBOL.

-Node.js Integration:
+### 4. Node.js Integration

-commandRunner.ts : A TypeScript script to execute the COBOL programs and read the results using child_process.
+- **`commandRunner.ts`:** A TypeScript script to execute the COBOL programs and read the results using `child_process`.
-Discord Bot (index.ts) : A Discord bot that uses these COBOL commands.
+- **Discord Bot (`index.ts`):** A Discord bot that uses these COBOL commands.
 The bot listens for messages, executes the corresponding COBOL command, and replies with the result in the Discord channel.

+## Note

+This is a fun project with no support or updates planned for its functionality.

+---

+Feel free to explore, play around, and enjoy the integration of COBOL with modern Node.js technologies!